natcap/invest.users-guide/source/coastal_protection.rst

 For trees, and mangroves in particular, we assumed that roots, trunk and canopy contribute independently to the total dissipation caused by vegetation, and :math:`D_{Veg}` becomes: :math:`D_{Veg}=D_{Roots}+D_{Trunk}+D_{Canopy}`.

 In addition to dissipation caused by vegetative elements, waves can also lose energy because they propagate over a rough bottom such as a coral reef top.
 Dissipation due to bottom friction is generally initiated when waves are in shallow enough water to “feel” the bottom, and is higher for coarser bed material than smoother ones.
-In our model, it is triggered when waves travel over sandy bottoms, but also coral reefs, which are rougher than sand beds.
-Following Thornton and Guza (1983), we modeled dissipation due to bottom friction by:
+In the model, it is triggered when waves travel over sandy bottoms, as well as coral reefs, which are rougher than sand beds.
+Following Thornton and Guza (1983), the dissipation due to bottom friction is modeled as:

 .. math:: D_{Bot}=\rho C_f \frac{1}{16\sqrt\pi} \left[ \frac{\sigma H}{\sinh kh} \right]^3
    :label: BottomDiss

 where :math:`C_f` is the bed friction coefficient, which is a function of the roughness (or dimensions) of the bed, and :math:`\sigma` is the wave frequency, the ratio of wave period :math:`T` to :math:`2 \pi`.
-In our model, we assumed the following default friction coefficients:
+In the model, the following default friction coefficients have been assumed:

 - For live corals, :math:`C_f=0.2`,
 - For dead (smooth) corals that are still structurally stable : :math:`C_f=0.1`
-- For corals that are broken to pieces and sandy bed: :math:`C_f=0.001`,
+- For corals that are structurally compromised and sandy bed: :math:`C_f=0.001`,

 The wave-evolution equation (Equation :eq:`EvolEq`) is valid when the bottom slope is not too steep.
 When waves encounter a steep barrier such as a coral reef, we do not compute the amount of breaking dissipation and the profile of wave height during breaking.
 However, we estimate the value of the broken wave height at the edge of the reef top :math:`H_r` assuming that wave height is controlled by water depth :math:`h_{top}` (Gourlay, 1996a, b) : :math:`H_r=0.46h_{top}`, where :math:`h_{top}=h_r+\overline{\eta}_r+h_+` is the total water depth on top of the reef.

-The total water depth is the sum of the depth on the reef top referenced to Mean Sea Level :math:`h_r`, the wave setup on the reef caused by breaking waves :math:`\overline{\eta}_r`, and any additional super-elevation of the water level :math:`\overline{\eta}_+`, which can be caused by tides, pressure anomalies, etc.  The wave setup on the reef top is caused by the release of wave energy during breaking and it is computed using the empirical equation proposed by Goulay (1996a,b; 1997):
+The total water depth is the sum of the depth on the reef top referenced to Mean Sea Level :math:`h_r`, the wave setup on the reef caused by breaking waves :math:`\overline{\eta}_r`, and any additional super-elevation of the water level :math:`\overline{\eta}_+`, which can be caused by tides, pressure anomalies, etc.  The wave setup on the reef top is caused by the release of wave energy during breaking and it is computed using the empirical equation proposed by Gourlay (1996a,b; 1997):

 .. math:: \overline{\eta}_r=\frac{3}{64\pi}K_p \frac{\sqrt g H_i^2T}{\left(\overline{\eta}_r+h_r \right )^{3/2}}
    :label: EtaCorals

 where :math:`H_i` is the incident wave height, or the wave height at the offshore edge of the coral reef.
 The coefficient :math:`K_p` is the reef profile shape factor, and is a function of the reef face slope :math:`\alpha_f` or the reef rim slope :math:`\alpha_r`, depending on whether waves break on the reef face or rim.
-Once the broken wave height is established following the equation presented above, we determine the profile of wave height over the reef top following Equation :eq:`EvolEq`, with :math:`D_{Bot}` as defined in Equation :eq:`BottomDiss`.
+Once the broken wave height is established following the equation presented above, the profile of wave height over the reef top is determined following Equation :eq:`EvolEq`, with :math:`D_{Bot}` as defined in Equation :eq:`BottomDiss`.

-Similarly to coral reefs, when waves encounter a steep barrier such as an oyster reef, we do not compute the amount of breaking dissipation and the profile of wave height during breaking.
-We estimate the wave height :math:`H_t` immediately shoreward of the reef with the following equations based on the incident wave height :math:`H_i` immediately offshore of the reef:
+Similar to coral reefs, when waves encounter a steep barrier such as an oyster reef, the amount of breaking dissipation is not computed.
+Instead, the model estimates the wave height :math:`H_t` immediately shoreward of the reef with the following equations based on the incident wave height :math:`H_i` immediately offshore of the reef:

 .. math:: H_t=K_tH_i
    :label: HtOyster